 - The study offer for spring 2021 will be ready by November 9, 2020.

-- Enrollment period for the studies in spring is in October.
+- Enrollment period for the studies in autumn is in May.

 - You can choose studies up to 30 ECTS per semester + a Finnish course (5 ECTS).
 Approximately 27 hours of student's work is expected per 1 ECTS credit.

 - Please note that some of the studies available for exchange students are online courses.
 You can select a maximum of 10 ECTS of online courses.

 - Instructions for completing the Learning Agreement will be sent to you in a separate email after you have received the acceptance message.

 - After your Learning Agreement has been approved and signed at your home institution, send it by email to the person who is responsible for receiving the Learning Agreement at Laurea.